MaintenanceLTU/python-tutorial/python-tutorial.md

 Change the examples and rerun code examples many times: experimentation is part of learning programming.

-## Sources and acknowledgements
-- For a more comprehensive introduction, see Allen B. Downey’s [*Think Python* (3rd ed.)](https://allendowney.github.io/ThinkPython/), from which terminology and selected glossary definitions have been adapted under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+### Acknowledgements
-- This tutorial was developed with assistance from OpenAI Codex, which was used to review explanations, code examples, exercises, and terminology.
+This tutorial was developed with assistance from OpenAI Codex, which was used to review explanations, code examples, exercises, and terminology.
 All AI-assisted content was reviewed and revised by the author, who takes responsibility for the final material.

 ## Prerequisites: Python
 You need access to Python 3 to complete this tutorial.
 You can run the introductory examples in an IDE, a notebook environment, or the Python interpreter.